naji-97/naji-portfolio/README.md

-# Portfolio: setup and mobile version skeleton
+# Portfolio: setup and mobile version

 For this repository, I've created html templates and styling files in order to built a responsive portfolio , which can help to easy explorate profiles from differents devices.